openshift/ci-docs/content/en/docs/how-tos/adding-a-new-secret-to-ci.md

     ```yaml
     secretsync/target-namespace: "test-credentials" # The Namespace of your secret in the build clusters.
 Multiple namespaces can be targeted by using a comma-separated list
     secretsync/target-name: "my-secret" # The Name of your secret in the build clusters
-    MY_SECRET_TOKEN: XXXXXXXX
+    my_secret_key: "my_secret_value" # Your secret data
     ```

     Before clicking on the "Save" button, it is helpful to switch to JSON mode (click near the top of the page) to ensure the secrets are correctly added (for example, you will be able to clearly see any entries inadvertently set as blank/empty).
 Your new secret will have a total of three key/value pairs -- one for your secret data, one for `secretsync/target-namespace`, and one for `secretsync/target-name`.